tanjazlender/MicrobiomePrime/README.md

 The licenses for all dependencies used in this pipeline are detailed in the NOTICE file.

-MicrobiomePrime is developed by Tanja Zlendera and Lucija Brezocnik.
+MicrobiomePrime is developed by Tanja Zlender and Lucija Brezocnik.
 For support, please contact tanja.zlender@nlzoh.si.